raphtlw/object-detection-tensorflow-api/README.md

 To test the setup and/or maintenance environment and ensure that it is properly set up, run `python object_detection/builders/model_builder_tf2_test.py` from the models/research directory.

+## TODO

+- Create a Dockerfile and test locally on G14
+- Fix the training issue

 ## Notes

 ### Split dataset into training and test images